jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 To further simplify the user experience, we provide the same file system namespace and scheduler partitions in both cluster environments.
 The file system namespace is made consistent by using apporpriate bind mounts.
-The job submission experience is made consistent by using the SLURM job submit plugin to route user jobs to teh correct cluster compute nodes that are connected to the storage platform housing their data.
+The job submission experience is made consistent by using the SLURM job submit plugin to route user jobs to teh correct cluster compute nodes that are connected to the storage platform housing the users data.
 The same group memberships are use to modify submitted jobs, tagging them with a feature to select appropriate nodes within a requested partition.

 Keeping the user experience consistent during this transition minimizes the cognitive load on users by avoiding changes to their HPC workflows.